 General and administrative expenses were \$112.5 million or 16.8% of revenue for the year ended December 31, 1998, compared to \$41.2 million or 10.9% of revenue in 1997.
-The increase in general and administrative expenses was due primarily to two items: a non-recurring \$33.8 million charge for payments made pursuant to employment and non-competition agreements entered into with management at our internal and external communication services segments and \$1.4 million for start-up costs.
+The increase in general and administrative expenses was due primarily to three items: a non-recurring \$33.8 million charge for payments made pursuant to employment and non-competition agreements entered into with management at our internal and external communication services segments, \$1.4 million for start-up costs and a \$4.5 million provision for bad debts related to our internal communication services following a quarterly analysis of significantly past-due receivables.

 The \$33.8 million charge relates to up-front amounts in the form of signing bonuses and extended non-competition payments made under the agreements that could not be attributed to future services.
 Base salary and bonuses for future performance paid pursuant to these agreements are being recognized over the related service periods.
 The up-front payments were paid to these managers to resolve issues arising from the original price paid for the acquisition of their businesses and issues relating to these managers' roles within our company, as well as to preserve the goodwill of the acquired businesses.
 These issues arose primarily from a significant decline in the value of the MasTec shares these managers received between the time when we bought their businesses and the expiration of the period when they were restricted from the sale of the shares.
-Because neither these payments nor the agreements were contemplated, included or required under the original terms of the business acquisitions and could not be attributed to future services, these payments were recorded as expenses in 1998, rather than deferred or amortized.
-Excluding the previously mentioned expenses, general and administrative expenses were \$77.3 million or 11.5% of revenue in 1998.
+Because neither these payments nor the agreements were contemplated, included or required under the original terms of the business acquisitions and could not be attributed to future services, these payments were recorded as operating expenses in 1998, rather than deferred or amortized.
+The provision for bad debts was made in 1998 following a quarterly review and analysis of an increase during the first quarter of 1998 of significantly past due receivables at our internal communication services segment.
+Excluding the previously mentioned expenses, general and administrative expenses were \$72.8 million or 10.9% of revenue in 1998.